Skip to main content

 May 1

-You'll be a part of collaborative biomedical research and device development team in the College of Engineering & Mines.
-You'll gain the expertise to help create new medical devices that improve the healthcare outcomes of lives all around the world.
+You'll be a part of collaborative biomedical team where you will design, build and test the next generation of healthcare solutions.
+Within the College of Engineering & Mines, you'll gain the expertise to help create new medical devices that improve the healthcare outcomes of lives all around the world.

-In our program you will learn biomedical topics in a variety of areas:
+In our program, you'll learn biomedical topics in a variety of areas:

 • Biomedical Signal and Image Processing